pgexperts/handyrep/docs/plugins.rst

     server name of the replica on which a clone is to be made

 clonefrom
     server name of the server to clone from.
-Usuall the overal master server.
+Usually the overall master server.

 reclone
     whether to overwrite any existing database which may be